accateo/android_app_bluetooth/README.md

 # HOW to

-Simply download the code from repository and import every class in your project Pay attention to:
+Simply download the code from repository and import every class in your project.
+Pay attention to:

 - manifest file: add every new activity
 - build gradle:  integrate your gradle project with the one downloaded